-- □ The compatible buildout and redevelopment of existing town lots and the wise use of remaining vacant lands.
-Preservation of community character and neighborhood livability, including scenic viewsheds, is essential. - □ The moderate to small scale of residential structures in Town should be maintained. - □ The development of standardized, formula-type businesses is not in character with the Town. - □ Zoning aside, the reasonable use of alternative regulations to promote public health, safety and welfare as well as compatibility among mixed uses. - □ Desire for sustainable, harmonious development, particularly in the unincorporated areas of Santa Cruz County near the Town.
-Cooperative planning efforts with Santa Cruz County and Nogales. - □ Addressing affordable housing needs and opportunities in Patagonia. - Prevention of environmental and quality of life degradation from new resource extraction operations including mining in the mountain ranges surrounding Patagonia. - Sustainability of town revenues and services as demand for services continues to increase.
-The costs of providing services continues to rise as the Town seeks sustainable revenue streams to support basic public services including police, water, wastewater and street maintenance. - □ Encouraging new development in areas where water and sewer infrastructure exists. - □ Supporting healthy and growing local businesses and services that are clearly preferred based on citizen input, over non-local or formula businesses. - □ Sustainable employment and economic growth to improve household and municipal revenues. - □ Implementing appropriate design standards for commercial, industrial and, institutional development projects. - □ Impacts of the flood plain on existing buildings and new design and construction.
+- 1. The compatible buildout and redevelopment of existing town lots and the wise use of remaining vacant lands.
+Preservation of community character and neighborhood livability, including scenic views, is essential. - 2.
+The moderate to small scale of residential structures in Town should be maintained. - 3.
+The development of standardized, formula-type businesses is not in character with the Town. - 4.
+Zoning aside, the reasonable use of alternative regulations to promote public health, safety and welfare as well as compatibility among mixed uses. - 5.
+Desire for sustainable, harmonious development, particularly in the unincorporated areas of Santa Cruz County near the Town.
+Continue cooperative planning efforts with Santa Cruz County and Nogales. - 6.
+Addressing affordable housing needs and opportunities in Patagonia. - 7.
+Protect the community's long term welfare by proactively protecting the environment, including monitoring of environmental and quality of life impacts from industrial activity in the Town's Municipal Supply Watershed. - 8.
+Sustainability of town revenues and services as demand for services continues to increase.
+The costs of providing services continues to rise as the Town seeks sustainable revenue streams to support basic public services including police, water, wastewater and street maintenance. - 9.
+Encouraging new development in areas where water and sewer infrastructure exists. - 10.
+Supporting healthy and growing local businesses and services. - 11.
+Sustainable employment and economic growth to improve household and municipal revenues. - 12.
+Implementing appropriate design standards for commercial, industrial and, institutional development projects. - 13.
+Impacts of the flood plain on existing buildings and new design and construction.